Healthdirect Free Australian health advice you can count on.

 What are dietary supplements?

 Dietary supplements (also called food supplements or nutritional supplements) are products designed to give you nutrients that might be missing from your diet.
-They are usually taken as tablets, capsules or powders, or as a liquid.
+They are usually taken as tablets, capsules or powders, or as a liquid drink.

 Some common examples of supplements include vitamins and minerals (such as vitamin C, iron and calcium), oil supplements (such as fish oil capsules) and herbal supplements.

 Dietary supplements are very popular with Australians.
-But while supplements have some benefits, most people do not need them.
-If you are thinking about taking supplements, talk to your doctor first – some can cause more harm than good.
+While supplements have benefits for some, most people do not need them.
+If you are thinking about taking supplements, talk to your doctor or pharmacist first as some dietary supplements can cause harm, such as an allergic reaction.

 Why use supplements?